 Various travel classes are available on different train services.
 Long-distance trains generally offer sleeper compartments, allowing passengers to get some rest while travelling.
 Soft sleepers are most comfortable, followed by hard sleepers, and then there are soft seats and hard seats, the cheapest option.

 Tickets can be bought in advance at stations and, because they aren't transferrable, passengers will need to provide proof of ID when travelling by train in China.
-There are often local railway ticket agencies allowing passengers to purchase tickets in advance, but at a higher cost.
+There are often local railway ticket agencies allowing passengers to purchase tickets in advance but at a higher cost.

 Most railway staff don't speak English, so it may be best for expats to enlist the help of a local acquaintance when buying tickets.
 Expats should also take note that tickets sell out rapidly during national holidays and festivals such as the Chinese New Year.
 At these times, it's often worth getting tickets through an agent to avoid long station queues.

 Travelling by bus in China is another inexpensive way to get around, although service standards vary widely between relative luxury and incredible discomfort.
+Large cities operate efficient Bus Rapid Transit (BRT) systems with priority bus lanes, as well as trolleybuses and bus services provided by multiple companies.

 Air-conditioned buses with comfortable seating and onboard entertainment frequently travel from the major cities but could cost more than an equivalent train ride.
 Rural buses, on the other hand, are likely to be a challenging experience.
 Personnel rarely speak English, signs are usually in Chinese, buses are poorly maintained and delays are common.

 Buying bus tickets in China isn't easy for new arrivals to get the hang of.
-While the large transport terminals in major cities have dedicated ticket counters, expats may find that at smaller stations destinations are simply shouted out while passengers are directed to the relevant bus and pay while boarding.
+While the large transport terminals in major cities have dedicated ticket counters, expats may find that at smaller stations destinations are simply shouted out while passengers are directed to the relevant bus, and pay while boarding.

 Taxis in China

 Taxis are readily available in all major cities and are reasonably priced.
-Rates increase for travelling at night, and finding a taxi during peak hours or bad weather can be difficult.
+Rates increase for travelling at night and finding a taxi during peak hours or bad weather can be difficult.

 Expats should note that even drivers in cities such as Beijing and Shanghai rarely speak English, so it's best to have the destination written down in Chinese.
+Alternatively, ride-hailing applications such as DiDi are a convenient way of getting a taxi and arriving at the correct destination.

-Domestic air travel in China
+Boat travel in China

 Given the country’s size, travellers in a hurry often prefer to take a domestic flight to get to their destination.
 But because flight delays are common, it may be better for passengers travelling shorter distances to use ground-based transport.
+Expats who want to fly to China and between cities must regularly check flight updates and details.

 Services from mainland Chinese cities to Hong Kong or Macau are considered international flights and are more expensive than other destinations.
 It's usually cheaper to fly to or from a nearby city such as Shenzhen and cross the border by land.